Alanna: The First Adventure

 Alanna: The First Adventure is a fantasy novel by Tamora Pierce.
-Originally published in 1983, it is the first in a series of four books, The Song of the Lioness.
-Set at a time and place where girls are forbidden from becoming knights, the novel details the beginning of Alanna of Trebond's training as a knight as she hides her real gender from teachers and fellow pages.
+Originally published in 1983, it is the first in a series of four books for young adults, The Song of the Lioness.
+Pierce originally drafted a single novel aimed at adults, but revised it to a series for young adults after being unable to find a publisher.
+Set in a time and place where girls are forbidden from becoming knights, the novel details the beginning of Alanna of Trebond's training as a knight as she hides her gender from teachers and fellow pages.

-In 2013, Pierce received the Margaret A. Edwards Award from the American Library Association in recognition of her two quartets Song of the Lioness and Protector of the Small.
+In 2013, Pierce received the Margaret A. Edwards Award from the American Library Association in recognition of her two quartets, Song of the Lioness and Protector of the Small.
 Edwards Committee Chair Jamie Watson commented that the books in both these quartets "have been influencing both readers and writers of fantasy since their inception".

+In 2020, it was included on Time’s list of the top 100 best fantasy books of all time.

+Publishing background

+Originally, Tamora Pierce penned Alanna's tale as a single, adult-oriented novel spanning 732 pages, titled "The Song of the Lioness."
+As she wrote the original manuscript in the era before computers, even Pierce herself no longer possesses it.
+She initially submitted this work to publishers in the late 1970s, but was unable to secure a deal.
+Following the advice of a friend who later became her first agent, Pierce revisited the manuscript and transformed it into a four-book series aimed at young adults.
+She dedicated much of the 1980s to this rewriting process.
+The first installment, "Alanna: The First Adventure," was eventually published in 1983 by Atheneum.

 Plot introduction

 The book, set in the fantasy kingdom of Tortall, follows Alanna's growth as a page in the royal court, where she keeps her gender a secret, while learning to fence, fight, ride, and study alongside the male pages.
 Alanna befriends the heir to the throne and the charming King of Thieves, copes with the magical power she possesses and her mistrust of it, faces the palace bully, struggles with her suspicions of the prince's cousin Duke Roger, and finally travels to the southern desert, where the Bazhir tribesmen guard a Black City that has invaded her dreams.
 There, she and her friend Prince Jonathan defeat the much-feared Ysandir, a race of demons that has kept the Black City captive for generations.
 In the process, Jonathan learns that Alanna is a girl.
 Despite this, he chooses her as his squire when he becomes a knight.